mtthwryn/CS188-Projects-2024Winter/_posts/2024-02-28-team27-facial-emotion-recognition.md

 **Feature Decomposition Network**

 The FDN decomposes basic features from the backbone network into a set of facial action-aware latent features that encode expression similarities.
 A linear fully-connected layer and ReLU activation is used to extract each latent feature.
-Recognizing that a subset of latent features can be shared by different facial expressions due to expression similarities, a compactness loss $L_C$ is used to penalize distances between latent features and the centers of those latent features.
+Recognizing that a subset of latent features can be shared by different facial expressions due to expression similarities, a compactness loss $$L_C$$ is used to penalize distances between latent features and the centers of those latent features.
 This encourages a more compact set of latent features and reduces variations for the same expression.

 **Feature Reconstruction Network**

 The FRN encodes expression-specific variations through an Intra-feature Relation Modeling module (Intra-RM) and Inter-feature Relation Modeling module (Inter-RM), and reassembles expression features.

 Intra-RM constitutes multiple blocks that model intra-feature relationship, meaning the focus is on each individual latent feature.
 Each block consists of a linear fully-connected layer and sigmoid activation, and the blocks find the importance of each latent feature as represented by intra-feature relation weights.
 To ensure distribution of these weights are as close as possible for the same expression, a distribution loss $L_D$ is used to penalize distances between weights belonging to the same expression category and the centers of those weights.
 This encourages weights representing different images in the same expression category to be closely distributed.
-To further counter imbalances of weight elements in the same weight vector for a particular image, a balance loss $L_B$ is computed to distribute the elements in the weight vector.
+To further counter imbalances of weight elements in the same weight vector for a particular image, a balance loss $$L_B$$ is computed to distribute the elements in the weight vector.
 The module returns intra-aware features for each facial image.

 Inter-RM, on the other hand, focuses on finding relationship across different latent features.
 To take into account multiple facial actions that can appear concurrently for each facial expression, a graph neural network is used to learn weights between intra-aware features returned from the Intra-RM module.
 A message network, comprising of a linear fully-connected layer and ReLU activation, first performs feature encoding on the intra-aware features.
 Then, a relation message matrix is represented as nodes in a graph, and relation importance between nodes are denoted by weights.
 Inter-aware features for each facial image are created based on the weighted sum of the corresponding nodes.